 Employment Outlook and Salary Information

-More than 752,000 licensed practical nurses and licensed vocational nurses worked in nursing care facilities, hospitals and other healthcare centers in 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The median annual salary in the field as of May 2012 was $41,540.
+More than 695,610 licensed practical nurses and licensed vocational nurses worked in nursing care facilities, hospitals and other healthcare centers in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The median annual salary in the field as of May 2014 was $42,490.
 The top-paying states in the occupation were Connecticut, Massachusetts and Alaska.
 The need for LVN's and LPN's is projected to grow 25% from 2012 to 2022 according to the BLS.

 Each state has its own certification requirements for nurses who administer IV therapy.
 Some certificate programs in the field contain an examination at the end of the courses.
 Students who pass the examination are eligible to have their nursing licensure updated to reflect their certification in IV therapy.